1983 American League Championship Series: Game 2

 Mike Boddicker evened the series with a dominant performance, striking out 14 batters while allowing just five singles and three walks in a shutout victory.
-Gary Roenicke doubled to lead off the second off of Floyd Bannister, and then scored on Vance Law's throwing error on Ken Singleton's groundball.
+Gary Roenicke doubled to lead off the second off Floyd Bannister, and then scored on Vance Law's throwing error on Ken Singleton's groundball.
 In the fourth, Roenicke walked with one out, then scored on Singleton's double.
-In the sixth, Cal Ripken Jr. hit a lead off double off of the left field wall, moved to third on Eddie Murray’s fly out to centerfield and then came home as Roenicke capped the game's scoring with a two-run home run to give the Orioles a 4–0 win.
+In the sixth, Cal Ripken Jr. hit a lead off double off the left field wall, moved to third on Eddie Murray’s fly out to centerfield and then came home as Roenicke capped the game's scoring with a two-run home run to give the Orioles a 4–0 win.